zydeco/zydeco.github.io/minivmac4ios.md

 ## Requirements

 * iOS 7 or later
-* Mac Plus ROM image
+* ROM image from Mac Plus, Mac II and/or Mac 128K
 * Disk images with Mac software
 * A Mac with Xcode 7 (required to build)